 As I have been spending more time in England, I notice more cultural differences between the two countries.
 Of course, we do share the same language (sort of) but other things that have surprised me.
 Let’s take road trips as an example.
 You might think doing a road trip in the UK might be the same as one in the US.
-Of course, there are similarities, but I thought I would share some of the differences I noticed on my recent UK road trip to the Isle of Skye.
+Of course, there are similarities, but for those of you planning a road trip around the UK, I thought I would share some of the differences I noticed on my recent UK road trip to the Isle of Skye.

 The most obvious difference is the side of the road that you drive on.
 In the US, we drive on the right side so obviously, that means in the UK you have to drive on the wrong side.
 Luckily, I have Russell who is used to this and drove the whole time!
 For those of you that have never driven on the left, Katherine did not have issues driving on the left in Anguilla.

 I think the roads in the UK are also more narrow than in the US.
-We even had to drive on many one lane roads that were for two way traffic.
+During our road trip around England and Scotland, we even had to drive on many one lane roads that were for two way traffic.
 They had what they called passing places for cars to pass each other.
 However, if you weren’t close to a passing place when you met the car coming from the other direction, someone has to reverse to allow the other one to pass.
-Plus, in Isle of Skye, you sometimes had to share the road with animals – sheep and cows.
+Plus, in the Isle of Skye, you sometimes had to share the road with animals – sheep and cows.

 Also, in some places, it was difficult to tell if it was one way or two-way traffic.
 In the US, a yellow dotted or solid line signifies that it is two-way traffic.
 However, in the UK, the center line was white even if it was for two way traffic.
 If it was a narrow road, there might not be any markings and you might not know it was two way until you come across a car going the other direction.